 It wasn’t until two years into the operation that their flagship LBIPA was created.
 In fact, while the first batch was fermenting in the tank, Sandy hit and flooded the warehouse.
 This East Coast IPA, which won silver at the 2014 Atlantic City Beer and Music Festival, gives off a wonderful piney floral smell, but drinks with a bit of sweetness.
 “It’s different kind of IPA, sort of like an IPA for people who don’t drink IPAs,” said General Manager Ari Bildner.

 With the popularity of craft beer in New Jersey, it was only a matter of time before the chain restaurants came calling.
-As a result, NJ Beer Co. put out their Beach Watch Golden Ale, which is being served in limited edition cans at Buffalo Wild Wings.
+As a result, NJ Beer Co. put out their Beach Watch Golden Ale, found in limited edition cans at Buffalo Wild Wings.
 “We feel like we can hang with the best of them, whether it be the big name beers you see at bars and restaurants or the other craft beers in the area,” noted Bildner.
 “We’re all riding a wave in New Jersey with craft beer so it helps that we now make different styles for every beer drinker.
 The market is demanding it.”

 What’s waiting for visitors once they finally do make it to this spot?
 NJ Beer Co.’s expanded line-up of taps, six-packs to-go and a cross-section where beer fans mingle with local, blue-collar workers.
-The situation is similar to the “hops highway” outside of San Diego where big name craft breweries like Lost Abbey and Green Flash are located next door to manufacturing industries.
+The situation is similar to the “hops highway” outside of San Diego where big name craft breweries like Lost Abbey and Green Flash are right next door to manufacturing industries.
 “I’ve always loved the vibe in this room.
 You really get a diverse crowd in here, so it’s a reflection of the community,” said tap room manager Casey Herron.
 “We’re the only brewery in the area where you can get fresh beer.”

 As for the future, it’s all about getting beer into bottles and cans and getting them out the door to the people of New Jersey.
 For Silverman, he gets a big kick out of seeing the NJ Beer Co. tap at Prudential Center for concerts and Devils hockey games.
 With the hot summer days coming soon, Bildner is looking forward to cold beer at the end of the day.
 “We put a lot of work into creating our beer.
 Then, you get share it with the people who make it with you,” he said.